websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/developing-a-custom-form-field-for-liferay-7-2.md

 # Developing a Custom Form Field for Liferay 7.2

 React-based custom form fields can be developed for Liferay 7.3 and Liferay 7.4.
 See [Writing Custom Form Field Types](./writing-a-form-storage-adapter.md) to learn how.
-Liferay 7.2 used a different frontend technology, based on MetalJS and Soy closure templates.
+Liferay 7.2 used a different front-end technology, based on MetalJS and Soy closure templates.
 In this tutorial you can learn to adapt the React-based Acme C2P9 Slider field to run on a Liferay 7.2 installation.

 ## Adjusting the Acme C2P9 Slider to Run on Liferay 7.2

-Liferay 7.2 used a different frontend framework for custom form fields.
+Liferay 7.2 used a different front-end framework for custom form fields.
 To adjust the Acme C2P9 Slider field in order to run it on Liferay 7.2,

 1. Download and unzip [the Custom Forms Field Type project](./writing-a-custom-form-field-type/resources/liferay-c2p9.zip).